Beyond Shannon Limits: Quantum Communications through Quantum Paths: Preliminaries

-for a certain reference system $R$, with $\text{Tr}_R[\cdot]$ denoting the partial trace operator with respect to $H_{R}$. \end{defin}
+for a certain reference system $R$, with $\text{Tr}_R[\cdot]$ denoting the partial trace operator with respect to $\mathbf{H}_{R}$. \end{defin}

-In terms of channel $\mathcal{N}$ effects -- by introducing the purification of the state $\rho$ -- we can state that the joint system $RA$ evolves according to the ``extended'' super-operator $(\mathcal{I}_R \otimes \mathcal{N})$, where $\mathcal{I}_R$ is the identity matrix for the reference system $R$ \cite{SchNie-96}, by producing the output state $\rho_{RB}$:
+In terms of channel $\mathcal{N}$ effects -- by introducing the purification of the state $\rho_A$ -- we can state that the joint system $RA$ evolves according to the ``extended'' super-operator $(\mathcal{I}_R \otimes \mathcal{N})$, where $\mathcal{I}_R$ is an identity channel for the reference system $R$ \cite{SchNie-96}, by producing the output state $\rho_{RB}$: